SuperFluffy/bee-readme/README.md

 propagate to all other libraries building on these, rather than having to fix each single implementation we encounter.

-Our final motiviation for writing Bee is IF's eventual goal to machines of all performance levels contribute to the IOTA framework, from microcontrollers and single-board computers, to phones, web browsers, desktop machines and servers.
+Our final motiviation for writing Bee is IF's eventual goal to have machines of all performance levels contribute to the IOTA framework, from microcontrollers and single-board computers, to phones, web browsers, desktop machines and servers.
+We thus want to implement Bee's constituent libraries from the ground up.
+You should be able to import each library on its own, and each library should have as few dependencies as possible.
+Having microcontrollers in mind, we want these libraries to not rely on a runtime, which includes language runtimes such as garbage collection, but also OS integration (which, in the case of Rust, is provided by its `libstd` standard library).
+Rust is our language of choice because we think it fits this bill perfectly.
+If you want to read more about our choice, see the [Why Rust? section](README.md#).
-Next to C and C++, Rust is the only language that fits the requirements and has the community momentum to cover all these different areas.
-While C and C++ are extremely capable languages, we have opted for Rust because of its memory and safety guarantees and well-integrated tooling.

 ## Milestones